Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings: Results

 \paragraph{Test-time length extrapolation.} We measure the ability of PoPE to generalize to test-time sequences that are longer than those presented during training.
 We examine models pretrained on OpenWebText using a sequence length (context window) of 1024 tokens and assess zero-shot perplexity on much longer sequences (up to 10240 tokens) from the test split of the PG-19 dataset \citep{rae2020compressive}.
-PoPE shows strong out-of-the-box length extrapolation capabilities without any fine-tuning or position interpolation techniques at test time on 10x longer sequences (\Cref{fig: length-extra}).
-In stark contrast, RoPE's performance significantly degrades on longer sequences at test time.
-It is also interesting to note that RoPE's extrapolation performance degrades with model size, PoPE's extrapolation performance remains largely stable.
+We also compare against a strong baseline, YaRN \citep{peng2024yarn}, which is a state-of-the-art method used to improve the length extrapolation capabilities of RoPE.
+YaRN applies an interpolation scheme to the base frequencies $\theta_c$ of RoPE and finetunes the model on longer sequences.
+For PoPE, we simply finetune on longer sequences without interpolating the frequency components, we refer to this variant as PoPE+ft in \Cref{fig: length-extra}.
+Both YaRN and PoPE+ft models are finetuned on sequences of length 4096 from the OpenWebText dataset for 500 steps with a warmup of 20 steps using batch size of 64 and learning rate of 6e-5 without any decay.
+In \Cref{fig: length-extra}, we see that RoPE's performance significantly degrades on longer sequences at test time.
+YaRN mitigates this performance degradation on sequences whose length does not exceed the size of the context window used for fine-tuning (upto 4096).
+However, when extending to test sequences whose length exceeds that used for fine-tuning, YaRN's performance also degrades significantly.
+In stark contrast, PoPE shows strong out-of-the-box length extrapolation capabilities without any fine-tuning or position interpolation techniques at test time on 10x longer sequences (\Cref{fig: length-extra}) and even outperforms specialized baselines like YaRN.
+Further, our fine-tuned PoPE variant, shows noticeable improvement in perplexity on longer sequences compared to PoPE, which suggests that the fine-tuning process enables the adaptation of low frequency components based on the longer sequences seen during fine-tuning.
+Overall, these results highlight the strengths of our simple method to overcome these critical issues of RoPE in a principled way.
+It is also interesting to note that RoPE's extrapolation performance degrades with model size, while PoPE's extrapolation performance remains largely stable.
 RoPE's failure is due to its allowance of a what-where interaction: aspects of the key and query representation can dynamically shift the position tuning of a component.
-These shifts become problematic, especially for the lowest frequency components, as they exert their influence only when the context window is expanded. \looseness=-1
+These shifts become problematic, especially for the lowest frequency components, as they exert their influence only when the context window is expanded.